 Steam Engines and more

-It’s not just the maritime history that sets Dartmouth apart – it’s also the home of Thomas Newcomen, the inventor of the Steam Engine, a working engine can be viewed at the Dartmouth Visitor Centre.
+It’s not just the maritime history that sets Dartmouth apart – it’s also the home of Thomas Newcomen, the inventor of the Steam Engine, a working engine in the centre of Dartmouth.

 Historic Sites in the Area: